Monthly Archives: June 2019

 Fiber optic cables are a first-rate option for transmitting data, being much faster than traditional copper Ethernet lines.
 Fiber cable can also run for much greater distances, giving it another leg up on copper cables.
 However, a potential weakness of fiber is fragility.
 Compared to copper cables, fiber is easier to break since it contains glass.
 That is where armored fiber optic cables come in.

 Armored fiber optic cable can do everything standard fiber can do while also carrying additional protection.
 Underneath the jacket, there is a metal tube protecting the delicate fibers at the core of the cable.
-This metal tube does not hamper performance and provides protection from heavy objects, curious rodents,
+This metal tube does not hamper performance and provides protection from heavy objects, curious rodents, and other hazards.
+At the same time, the metal remains flexible enough to allow the cable to bend normally.

 Fiber optic cables provide incredible data speeds and can ensure a new or upgraded system will keep up with network demands for years to come.
 While the equipment specs are more than good enough to withstand the test of time, it is equally important to build a system that can physically hold up as the years go by.
 Physical network protection involves using the right tools and equipment to safeguard cables from external forces as well as improper use.